 NCUIH and CDC: Working to Expand Access to Maternal Health Resources for Urban AI/AN Communities

-Through our partnership with the Centers for Disease Control and Prevention (CDC), NCUIH is actively working to expand UIO involvement in MMRC processes to address maternal mortality disparities in AI/AN populations.
+Through our partnership with the Centers for Disease Control and Prevention (CDC) and the CDC Foundation, NCUIH is actively working to expand UIO involvement in MMRC processes to address maternal mortality disparities in AI/AN populations.

 Through these efforts, NCUIH aims to enhance the role of UIOs in addressing maternal health disparities, ensuring that AI/AN voices are heard in critical policy discussions.